Jean-Cedric-Petit/Jean-Cedric-Petit/README.md

   * AI Accelerators and their architectures.
   * AFM,STM,TEB analysis of semiconductors.
   * PhotoLithography of ICs in a clean room.
+  * Creating a library for Benchmarking SoC capabilities.

 ---
 - You will find here some old and random projects that I do on my free time (and some random idea).